By Doug Gritzmacher

 Our initial discussions with Conserve Landcare allowed us to hone in on their target audience.
 Actually, we took it a step further and defined a very specific individual.
 (See this great tutorial by Alexander Cowan on how to use customer personas in your product development and marketing.)

 We identified Conserve Landcare’s typical client as female, works as a property manager, and puts a big premium on top-quality work that is accompanied by proactive, responsive service.
 Cowan recommends in his tutorial that you think of this typical client as an actual person and give them a name.
 And so was born … “Property Manager Pam.”

-Once we had Property Manager Pam by our side, then we could start scripting.
+Once we had Property Manager Pam by our side, then we could start the scripting stage of the video production process.
 Knowing exactly who we were trying to engage made the process move quickly.
 It’s no accident that that the first few lines of our script emphasize “client relationships,” “trusted partner,” “incentive to be proactive,” and “responsiveness to your needs.”
 That stemmed directly from our customer persona work.

 Once we locked the script in along with the storyboards, it was finally drive out to Palm Springs and unleash our video production gear.

 When it comes to equipment, we are hardly gear nuts—although we’re perfectly comfortable working with the latest and greatest video production technology (check out our feature documentary shot in 4K RAW on the Red Epic).
 For us, what’s important is which tools will help us best tell the story.
 If an iPhone is the ideal tool for the job, we won’t hesitate to use it.
 For this shoot, we had a lot of locations to cover in a short period of time.
 So that meant we needed production gear that struck a balance between being high-quality and being nimble.